Everest Base Camp Trek with Helicopter Return

 10

-An early morning breakfast will be served after you wake up at your teahouse.
+After you wake up at your teahouse, an early morning breakfast will be served.
 Afterward, you will be taken to the take-off point of our Chopper at Gorakshep.

 The flight takes a scenic route that follows through the narrow gorges of the Khumbu region.